Raspberry and blackberry aphids

 There are several species of aphid which can be found on raspberry, blackberries, hybrid berries and brambles.
 They do not always affect cropping but in some cases they can cause various degrees of leaf distortion and a lack of vigour.
 They can also transmit plant viruses (see main image for virus-infected raspberries).
 Frequently encountered species include:

 Large European raspberry aphid, Amphorophora idaei.
-A pale yellowish green aphid that reaches 4mm long.
+A pale yellowish green aphid that reaches 4 mm long.
 The aphid feeds on raspberries but does not cause damage directly it is however a raspberry virus vector and can transmit raspberry necrosis virus, raspberry leaf mottle virus, raspberry leaf spot virus and rubus yellow net virus.
 The aphid overwinters as eggs at the base of raspberry stems, these hatch in March the aphids feeding on the shoot tips.
 Later the aphids live on the undersides of leaves.
-Winged adults are produced in summer and distribute to other raspberry plants.
+Winged adults are produced in summer and disperse to other raspberry plants.

 Large blackberry aphid, Amphorophora rubi.
 This species is very similar in appearance and lifecycle to the large European raspberry aphid but feeds on blackberry and not raspberry.

 Scarce blackberry aphid, Macrosiphum funestum.
-This dull green 4mm long aphid feeds on blackberry but it has limited effects on plant vigour or cropping.
+This dull green 4 mm long aphid feeds on blackberry but it has limited effects on plant vigour or cropping.
 The aphid overwinters as eggs on the canes.
 The eggs hatch in spring and colonies can be most obvious in May and June at the shoot tips.

-Whilst the raspberry and blackberry aphids do not often directly damage plants of affect cropping they can however, transmit viruses.
+Aphids form the basis of many food chains and it is not unusual to have some of these animals in a healthy balanced garden ecosystem.
+Whilst the raspberry and blackberry aphids do not often directly damage plants or affect cropping they can however, transmit viruses.

 • Use finger and thumb to squash aphid colonies where practical

 • Encourage aphid predators in the garden, such as ladybirds, ground beetles, hoverflies, parasitoid wasps and earwigs.
-Be aware that in spring aphid populations often build up before natural enemies are active in sufficient numbers and then give good control.
-Indiscriminate use of pesticides can reduce the numbers of useful predators.
+Be aware that in spring aphid populations often build up before natural enemies are active in sufficient numbers and then give good control

 Gardeners' calendar